Hello-Friendo/FriendoBot/README.md

 A bot that was created to help friendos learn to code.

-Click [here](https://discord.gg/3DTtWMZHU4) to join the Discord server!
+Click [here](https://discord.gg/3DTtWMZHU4) to join our Discord server!

 # The Idea